vectara/web-crawler/README.md

 This is a Web Crawler for [Vectara](https://vectara.com)

 ## About
-The web crawler currently has 2 modes of operation:
+The web crawler currently has 4 modes of operation:
 1. Single URL
 2. Sitemap
+3. RSS
+4. Recursive

 For the former, provide the crawler with a URL and it will ingest it into Vectara.
 For the latter, provide the crawler with a root page, and it will